a man sitting on the couch

 This is a constant worry, not about your own health but the health of another person, particularly a loved one.
 Most commonly occur between parents and their children or between spouses.
 You feel and experience all of the above symptoms towards another person.
 It often comes from a place of love and protection, but it can become overwhelming and affect relationships.

 On a final note, remember, your body is not failing you, it’s reacting to anxiety.
-Your fear is valid even if others don’t understand you, and you deserve a mind that doesn’t feel like an emergency room.
+Your fear is valid even if others don’t understand you.
+You deserve a mind that doesn’t feel like an emergency room.
 With the right support and strategies, you can overcome your health anxiety.

 Having a gut feeling about your health may be your saving grace in some instances.
 It may sometimes be protective.
 Health anxiety is diagnosed by a professional after a series of medical tests have ruled out physical causes.